 In ancient Athens, only free men who had undergone the military training had the right to vote.

 One of the author's friends has suggested that the nation's political leadership could be improved by that only persons who have an office, which means they are managers of a certain number of employees, should have the right to vote.
-The point is that men and women, who are used to being responsible for others, will take their voting rights more seriously, while at the same time they will be better qualified; In addition, a reduced number of voters will increase the individual's responsibility.
+The point is that men and women, who are used to being responsible for others, will take their voting rights more seriously, while at the same time they will be better qualified than others.